lgrube3/postcardroulette/README.md

 * This will run the server code (start the NodeJS server).
 * Important that you do this in a new terminal window to keep the watch function running in background to re-compile any changes.

-Navigate to localhost:3000 in the browser and you will see your app running!
+Navigate to localhost:8100 in the browser and you will see your app running!
+(Although this should happen automatically.)

 :)